Average Handle Time: Strategies for Improving AHT in Your Call Center

 Use Call Center Software

-Invest in advanced call center software that can automatically record and calculate AHT.
+Invest in advanced call center performance management software that can automatically record and calculate AHT.
 Automation ensures precision and saves manual effort.

 Balance with Quality